Landlord-Tech/opp-landing-page/landlords/landlords.md

 ---
 title: landlords
-heroHeading: Stop Pet Damage In Its Tracks!
+heroHeading: Stop Pet Damage In Its Tracks!sssssssssssssss
 heroText: Are you ready to take the pet frustrations out of your rental portfolio?
 If you are looking to crack down on unauthorized pets, fraudulent ESA letters, waste management,  and the damage and time it takes to deal with,